 Some common errors that we have seen repeatedly among informal testing with friends and family are:

-They drag the application to their dock directly.
+- Dragging the application to the dock directly

 This creates a link to the file inside the disk image, which means that every time they try starting Firefox, the disk image is unpacked and mounted, and starting of Firefox becomes very slow, which makes it a bad experience.

-They think that starting Firefox is done by opening the disk image every time.
+- Thinking that starting Firefox is done by opening the disk image every time

 This is very common, and the logic is that the first time they started Firefox, they had to do this, so they continue doing it.
 This makes starting Firefox a chore, since it takes a lot of clicks to accomplish.